Introduction

 Minimum wage requirements in the Philippines

-In the capital city of Manila, employees are entitled to a minimum wage of 537 PHP per day.
-But in a poorer, more rural region like Ilocos, the minimum wage falls to 243PHP per day.
-The average wage in the Philippines is around 44,600PHP per month.
+In the National Capital Region, which covers Metro Manila, employees are entitled to a minimum wage of 695 PHP per day for non-agriculture work.
+In a more rural region like Ilocos, the rate is lower, at 505 PHP per day for non-agriculture establishments with 10 or more employees.
+The average wage in the Philippines is around 21,544 PHP per month, according to the Philippine Statistics Authority.

 In the Philippines, employers have to award “rank and file” employees a 13th-month bonus.
-To be eligible, employees can’t be managers and they must have worked at least one month during the year.
+To be eligible, employees can’t be managers, and they must have worked at least one month during the year.

-The 13-month payment has to be at least 1/12 of the employee’s annual salary and this sum is paid to the employee no later than December 24 each year.
+The 13-month payment has to be at least 1/12 of the employee’s annual salary, and this sum is paid to the employee no later than December 24 each year.

 Severance pay in the Philippines